nnc-ufmg/circadipy/docs/source/user_guide/before_install.rst

 Install Visual Studio Build Tools
 ---------------------------------

-CircadiPy requires the installation of PyMICE labriary to read Intellicage data and PyMICE requires the installation of Visual Studio Build Tools on Windows.
+CircadiPy requires the installation of PyMICE library to read Intellicage data.
+Additionaly PyMICE requires the installation of
+Visual Studio Build Tools on Windows.
 You can download the Visual Studio Build Tools from the following link:

 https://visualstudio.microsoft.com/visual-cpp-build-tools/

 After downloading the Visual Studio Build Tools, you can install it by running the installer.
-Once the installation is complete, you can proceed the following steps.
+Once the installation is completed, you can proceed to the following steps.

 #.
 Select the "desktop development with C++" workload.